simoneb/simoneb.github.com/source/_posts/2013-04-21-labeling-trees-exercise-2.markdown

 </Grid>
 ```

-The result of this markup, along with some additional styling and a bit of code to outline the bounds of each cell and display its box size, is shown below.
-The full code of this example is available as a runnable LINQPad query [here][WPF example].
+The result of this markup, along with some additional styling and a bit of logic to outline the bounds of each cell and display its box size, is shown below.
+The full code of this example is available as a ready-to-run LINQPad query [here][WPF example].

-{% img center /downloads/images/wpf_grid.png  WPF grid sample %}
+{% img center /images/posts/wpf_grid.png  WPF grid sample %}

 As you can see the children of grid cells automatically expand to fit their parent's size.
 More precisely, each grid row gets 50% of the height of its parent, regardless of the contents.
-We'll now try to do the same monadically by adapting the data structures and the labeling logic to this new scenario.
+We'll now try to do the same monadically by adapting our data structures and labeling logic to this new case.

 First of all we need to decide what is the type of the state we'll be carrying around.
 Intuitively, each time we branch a grid into its two rows we allocate 50% of the available height to each of them, therefore the state will certainly include the available height.
 Although not strictly needed in this scenario let's make it a little more realistic by including the width as well, and we'll call a structure containing two such values a `Box`.
-With this little piece of information we can already define the signature of our function which, similarly to the previous `MLabel`, will perform (or better, delegate) the constrained box computation.
+With this little piece of information we can already define the signature of our function which, similarly to the previous `MLabel`, will represent the entry point for the constrained box computation.

 ```csharp
 Tree<StateContent<Box, T>> MConstrainedBox<T>(Tree<T> tree, Box box)
 ```

-This function takes a tree, which in this case we can imagine being a visual tree of graphic elements, and an initial box size (our initial state), representing the size of the root element.
+The function takes a tree, which in this case we can imagine being a visual tree of graphic elements, and an initial box size (our initial state), representing the size of the root element.
 The return value is a tree whose generic argument is a tuple of state-content values.
 The state is the `Box` representing the size allocated to that tree and the value is the generic parameter `T` that we're currently filling with characters to distinguish a leaf from another leaf.

 As we did with the labeling problem the entry function will finally delegate to a helper function that will call itself recursively.
 We can thus define the body of the previous function as follows: